OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * user                  -- the AAA username for the target
 * alushimid             -- the intercept ID from the ALU intercept packets (only for re-encoding ALU intercepts as ETSI)
+* jmirrorid             -- the intercept ID from the Juniper mirrored packets (only for re-encoding JMirror intercepts as ETSI)
 * staticips             -- a list of IP ranges that are known to have been assigned to the target.
 * mediator              -- the ID of the mediator which will forward the